Nationwide bereavement: funeral costs released before probate

 Nationwide will write to you within 10 working days with a summary of accounts held and what to do next.
 For sole accounts under £50,000, no probate is needed – just a completed form.
 For accounts over £50,000, a Grant of Representation is required.
 Joint accounts transfer to the surviving holder automatically.

-If you also need to notify other building societies or banks, see our guides to notifying Yorkshire Building Society, notifying Barclays, and notifying NatWest.
+If you also need to notify other building societies or banks, see our guides to notifying Yorkshire Building Society, notifying Barclays, notifying Halifax, and notifying NatWest.

-Sources: Nationwide bereavement support (nationwide.co.uk, verified March 2026); Nationwide deceased customers guidance for lawyers (nationwide.co.uk, verified March 2026); Nationwide bereavement support PDF guide (nationwide.co.uk, verified March 2026); Death Notification Service (deathnotificationservice.co.uk); Tell Us Once (gov.uk); Probate application (gov.uk); IHT423 form (gov.uk).
+Sources: Nationwide bereavement support (nationwide.co.uk, verified July 2026); Nationwide bereavement support guide (PDF) (nationwide.co.uk, verified July 2026); Nationwide deceased customers guidance for lawyers (nationwide.co.uk, verified July 2026); Nationwide inherited ISA allowance explained (nationwide.co.uk, verified June 2026); Virgin Money bereavement (virginmoney.com, verified July 2026); Death Notification Service (deathnotificationservice.co.uk); Tell Us Once (gov.uk); Probate application (gov.uk); IHT423 Direct Payment Scheme (gov.uk).